Gratitude in Action

 Ways to Give

-Having recently joined the team at The Endowment Board I am here to create an opportunity for you to make a gift that will continue beyond your earthly life, satisfy your charitable goals, and create an income stream for the remainder of your life.
-A planned gift allows you to make a larger contribution without undue financial sacrifice.
-I have a special place in my heart for our retirees as a pastor’s wife.
-I have seen the fruits of the work of The Endowment Board first hand, and the impact on not only the lives of our retirees, but also the local churches.
-If you are interested in learning more about our planned giving vehicles, I would love to hear from you.
-I can be reached via email at Marsha@endowbd.org, or phone at (209) 390-0988.
+Planned gifts create a unique opportunity for donors to make a gift that will continue beyond their earthly life, satisfy their charitable goals, and create an income stream for the remainder of their life.
+A planned gift allows donors to make a larger contribution without undue financial sacrifice.
+If you are interested in learning more about our planned giving vehicles, we would love to hear from you.
+We can be reached via email at Gratitude@endowbd.org, or phone at (209) 472-7288.

 “Gratitude” by sculptor Roger Berry, was unveiled on October 28, 2015 in front of The Endowment Board’s corporate office in Stockton, California.
 The circular shape of the sculpture symbolizes the infinite generosity of the clergy and the selflessness of their supporters.
 The permanent structure serves as an everlasting tribute to our retired clergy, their lifetime of service, and all who continue to serve them.